sswietoniowski/learning-go/projects/01_rss_aggregator/README.md

 This is a simple [RSS](https://en.wikipedia.org/wiki/RSS) aggregator.

-It is a web server that allows clients:
+It is a web server that allows clients to:

 - add RSS feeds to be collected,
 - follow and un-follow RSS feeds that other users have added,